kinemspa/dosifi_flutter/docs/archive/COMPLETE_CLEANUP_AND_DB_ANALYSIS_REPORT.md

+# Cleanup & DB Analysis (Archived)

+Archived from: /COMPLETE_CLEANUP_AND_DB_ANALYSIS_REPORT.md
+Archived on: 2025-08-18

+---

-# Dosifi Flutter - Complete Cleanup & Database Analysis Report
+# Cleanup & DB Analysis (Stub)

+This content is merged into TECHNICAL_DESIGN.md (Database and Maintenance).
+See docs/INDEX.md for the canonical documentation map.

 ## 📋 Executive Summary